Sindangan: Commonwealth Era (As a separate Municipality)

-On December 23, 1936, Sindangan was separated from the municipality of Katipunan and became an independent municipality by virtue of Executive Order No. 77 issued by President of the Commonwealth of the Philippines, Manuel L. Quezon.
+The next year, on December 23, 1936, Sindangan was finally separated from the municipality of Lubungan (Katipunan) and became an independent municipality by virtue of Executive Order No. 77 issued by President of the Commonwealth of the Philippines, Manuel L. Quezon.
 The municipalities of Sindangan, Siocon, Margosatubig, Pagadian, and Kabasalan were created out of the municipal districts of Sindangan, Panganuran, Labangan, Dinas, Sibuko, Sirawai, Margosatubig, Malangas, Kabasalan and Bangaan.
 The Municipality of Sindangan covered the area of Sindangan and Panganuran.

 Bartolome Lira Sr. was appointed to organize the Municipality of Sindangan and was its first Municipal President.
 As his appointive tenure expired, he was elected as the first Municipal Mayor of Sindangan until 1941.

 In 1955, four barrios of were created: